 Get exclusive member benefits & effect social change.
 Join Today

-Face pain is pain felt in any part of the face, including the mouth and eyes.
-Although it is normally caused by an injury or headache, facial pain may also be caused by a serious medical condition.
+Facial pain is pain felt in any part of the face, including the mouth and eyes.
+Although it’s normally due to an injury or a headache, facial pain may also be the result of a serious medical condition.
 Most causes of facial pain are harmless.
-However, if you have facial pain that seems to come without any known cause, call your doctor for evaluation.
+However, if you have facial pain that seems to come without any known cause, call your doctor for an evaluation.

-Facial pain can be caused by anything from an infection to nerve damage in the face.
+Facial pain can be due to anything from an infection to nerve damage in the face.
 Common causes for facial pain include:

 More serious causes for facial pain include:

-Facial pain is often described as cramp-like, stabbing, or achy.
+People often describe facial pain as cramp-like, stabbing, or achy.
 Pain from other areas in the body, such as the ears or head, may radiate or spread to your face.

 The exact type of pain you feel will depend on the cause.
-A dull, throbbing pain that is located on one side of your face or around your mouth is generally caused by problems within the mouth such as a toothache, a cavity, or an abscess.
+A dull, throbbing pain on one side of your face or around your mouth is generally due to problems within the mouth, such as a toothache, cavity, or abscess.
 If you experience this type of pain, contact your dentist.

-The pain associated with sinusitis, on the other hand, would feel like pressure or aching pain across the front of the cheekbones and underneath the eyes.
+The pain associated with sinusitis feels like pressure or an aching pain across the front of the cheekbones and underneath the eyes.
 Abscesses and ulcers will often throb at the site of the sore.
 Headaches and injuries can feel like a stabbing sensation or can throb and ache.

-Because there are many causes of facial pain, if you experience pain that is unexplainable or unbearable, talk to your doctor.
+Because there are many causes of facial pain, talk to your doctor if you experience pain that’s unexplainable or unbearable.

-If you experience facial pain that appears suddenly and radiates from the chest or most often the left arm, call 911 immediately.
+If you experience facial pain that appears suddenly and radiates from the chest or the left arm, call 911 immediately.
 This may be the sign of an impending heart attack.

-Usually, however, face pain is not a medical emergency and can be treated at a regularly scheduled doctor’s appointment.
+Facial pain usually isn’t a medical emergency, and you can often receive treatment at a regularly scheduled doctor’s appointment.

-When visiting your doctor, make sure to give him or her the following information:
+When visiting your doctor, make sure that you tell them:

-To diagnose your pain, the doctor may give an imaging test such as an X-ray or MRI scan (magnetic resonance imaging scan).
+Your doctor may order an imaging test, such as an X-ray or MRI scan to make a diagnosis.
 These imaging tests are useful in diagnosing problems within the bones, muscles, and tissue.
-An X-ray may also be used to check the sinuses.
+Your doctor can also use an X-ray to check the sinuses.

 Your doctor may take a blood sample to test for certain infections.
-This is done with minimal pain by drawing blood from your arm.
+This is a procedure with minimal pain that involves drawing blood from your arm.

-If your symptoms reveal possible eye dysfunction or if the doctor is concerned you may be having heart problems, he or she will order additional tests.
+If your symptoms reveal a possible eye condition or if your doctor is concerned you may be having heart problems, they’ll order additional tests.

-If your eyes are the cause of your facial pain, the doctor will refer you to an eye doctor who will give you a tonometry examination.
-For this examination, a numbing drop is applied in each eye.
-Then a small strip of paper containing an orange dye is placed against the eyeball.
-The eye doctor uses a slit lamp that illuminates the eye to check the cornea and other parts of the eye for damage.
+If an eye condition is the cause of your facial pain, your doctor will refer you to an eye doctor who’ll give you a tonometry examination.
+For this exam, your doctor will apply a numbing drop to each eye.
+Then, they’ll place a small strip of paper containing an orange dye against your eyeball.
+Your eye doctor will use a slit lamp that illuminates your eye to check your cornea and other parts of your eye for damage.
 This test is effective in diagnosing ulcers and glaucoma.

-An ECG test may be necessary to see if your heart is causing the issues.
-For this test, the doctor places small, painless electrode monitors on your chest, arms, and legs.
-These monitors are then connected to an ECG machine, which takes a reading of your heart’s electrical activity.
+An electrocardiogram (ECG) may be necessary to see if your heart is causing the issues.
+For this test, small, painless electrode monitors are placed on your chest, arms, and legs.
+These monitors are connected to an ECG machine, which takes a reading of your heart’s electrical activity.
 This test is helpful in diagnosing a heart attack or abnormal heart rhythms.

 Facial pain generally goes away once a diagnosis and treatment plan is in effect.
 Your doctor will determine treatment options for your facial pain based on the cause.
-Pain caused by infections (like sinusitis) generally clears up after using antibiotics or allowing the infection to heal on its own.
+Pain caused by an infection such as sinusitis generally clears up after using antibiotics or allowing the infection to heal on its own.

 Facial pain caused by a viral infection such as shingles may be associated with a rash.
 In some cases, the pain goes away without treatment within a few days to a few weeks.
 In other cases, nerve pain may persist for multiple months.
 Prescription antiviral medications like acyclovir and valacyclovir may shorten the duration of the rash, but your doctor may use other medications to address any persistent nerve pain specifically.

-If the facial pain is caused by an oral condition, it can be treated by a dentist, sometimes by pulling a tooth or performing a root canal.
+If the facial pain is due to an oral condition, your dentist can treat it by prescribing antibiotics, pulling your tooth, or performing a root canal.

 Over-the-counter (OTC) pain medication can treat facial pain caused by cluster headaches or migraine headaches.
 However, sometimes facial pain caused by headaches doesn’t respond to OTC medications.
-Your doctor may prescribe stronger medication for pain relief if this is the case.
+Your doctor may prescribe a stronger medication for pain relief if this is the case.

 Written by: April Kahn